silencesys/hands-on-quit/README.md

 # 📜 The Creative Scriptorium

 This is an app prototype developed during the 2019 [Hands:On hackathon](https://projects.history.qmul.ac.uk/handson/) in Cambridge by team QUIT.
-It is intended to be used on an ipads as learning app for children at primary school.
+It is intended to be used on iPads as a learning app for primary school children.
 It was designed as a prototype of the application that could accompany the upcoming palimpsest exhibition at the Cambridge University Library.
-It can be used in any scenario where is necessary to explain what manuscript is to children that might not have any idea about it.
+It can be used in any scenario where it is necessary to explain what a manuscript and palimpsest is to who have not come in contact with any.

 <br>

+# 💻 Demo

+Preview of the prototype is available at [quit.silencesys.dev](https://quit.silencesys.dev).

-# 💻 Instructions
+# ⚙ Instructions

 ``` bash
 # install dependencies